10Fred10/Questn/README.md

 };
 ```

-Your local repo should look like this :
+It should look like this :

 ```bash
     .